 With pre & post scripts, you can easily define a script to run before and after a specific script without hassling with references.
 Derry automatically understands them from the names.

-prepublish: - cargo build && copy target blob - pub run test publish: - pub publish postpublish: - rm -rf blob
+prepublish: - cargo build && copy target blob - dart test publish: - dart pub publish postpublish: - rm -rf blob

 (description) option, which can be useful when viewing through a list of available via

-When defining scripts, the user can also define subcommands.
-Subcommands are references to commands/scripts that won't be executed with a separate derry process.
+$ syntax.
+These references to scripts won't be executed with a separate derry process.
 For example,

-test: - pub run test - echo "test completed" build: - $test # instead of using derry test - $test --ignored # even with arguments - flutter build generate: env: - echo env release: - $generate:env # use nested subcommands - $build
+test: - dart run test - echo "test completed" build: - $test # instead of using derry test - $test --ignored # even with arguments - flutter build generate: env: - echo env release: - $generate:env # use nested references via : - $build

-derry test will spawn a new derry process to execute, while subcommands are not, reducing the time took to run dart code, and spawn that process.
+derry test will spawn a new derry process to execute, while references won't, reducing the time took to run dart code, and spawn that process.

-But note that subcommands will take a whole line of script.
-For example, you have to give a separate line for a subcommand, you can't use them together with other scripts or sandwiched.
+But note that references will take a whole line of script.
+For example, you have to give a separate line for a subcommand, you can't use them together with other scripts or sandwiched in a string.